 Habit 1 – Always Keep Your Goals in Sight

 Stay focused on your immediate goals and priorities.
-Nicely articulated them and break them down into actionable short term milestones.
-Now keep these milestones in sight.
-You can print them, use post-its, save as your laptop background image, or use mobile apps.
+Nicely articulate them and then break them down into actionable short-term milestones.
+Keep these milestones in sight.
+You can print them, use post-its, save as your laptop background image, or mobile apps, whatever works for you.
 This will help you reduce brain clutter, stay focused on the activities that matter and take you closer to accomplishing them.

 Habit 2 – Plan the Night Before

 You may have great long term and short term plans, but the work gets done “ONE DAY AT A TIME”.
 If you have a lot of evenings where you feel that you didn’t do much that day, then you have a problem.
 Fortunately, the fix is simple, take out 15 – 20 minutes every night to create your task list based, on your priorities, for the following day.
 Don’t forget to plan your mornings like the clothes you would wear, breakfast and lunch you need to pack.
 This will not only give you a head start in the day but will also help reduce morning stress.

 “Do Not Disturb” – might just be the answer.

 Habit 3 – Minimize Distractions

 You reached office with a clear plan, and by lunch, you are not sure where did your time go.
 Well remember you updated your facebook status, then you checked your emails a few times.
 The stock markets were down and you wanted to keep an eye on the news, and then Bob from accounting stopped by to talk about his new car.